urlgrey/hsmm-pi/README.md

 HSMM-Pi
 =======

-A set of tools to easily configure the Raspberry Pi to function as a High-Speed Multimedia (HSMM) wireless node.
+HSMM-Pi is a set of tools to easily configure the Raspberry Pi to function as a High-Speed Multimedia (HSMM) wireless node.
 HSMM offers radio amateurs (HAMs) the ability to operate high-speed data networks in the frequencies shared with unlicenced users of 802.11 b/g/n networking equipment.
 HAMs can operate HSMM at higher